emilysu01/instagram/README.md

 - Used different UI layouts (Linear, Relative, Grid, etc.)

 Challenges:
-- Initially struggled to understand fragments, but was able to learn hands on by working on this project.
+- Initially struggled to understand fragments, but was able to learn hands on by working on this project

 ## License